 10. Create a Squirrel Learning Center

-Another fun idea is to create a nature table or science learning center dedicated to squirrels.
+Another fun squirrel activity idea is to create a nature table or science learning center dedicated to squirrels.
 A nature table is a shelf or table used to place items from nature or represent something found in nature, such as a particular species of plant or animal, to learn more about it.

 A squirrel nature table would be a table or shelf dedicated to squirrels.
 If you choose this option, feel free to display the following; squirrel crafts that your kids make, squirrel books or field guides, and other related squirrel toys or educational materials about squirrels.